 You must learn the symptoms of hermit crabs overheating.
-Any time the temperature in an enclosure exceeds 80 degrees Fahrenheit, watch for signs of discomfort.
+Any time the temperature in a tank exceeds 80 degrees Fahrenheit, check for any signs of discomfort.

 Active During the Day

 Ordinarily, hermit crabs burrow under the substrate and sleep during daylight hours.
 Then, they emerge at night, feeling refreshed, comfortable, and well-rested.

 Excessive heat prevents hermit crabs from sleeping; they’ll start to feel uncomfortable burrowed under the substrate.
 This reversal of the day-night cycles will cause stress to hermit crabs.

 You may see hermit crabs for 1-2 hours in the morning, which is normal.
-If they are active all day, check the temperature of your aquarium.
-Your hermit crabs may welcome a slightly cooler climate.
+If they’re active all day, check the temperature of the tank in case the hermit crabs require a slightly cooler climate.

 Leaving the Shell

 According to the Journal of Experimental Marine Biology and Ecology, the shells of hermit crabs are heat conductors.
-By leaving the shell, the crab is attempting to cool off.
+By leaving the shell, the hermit crab is attempting to cool off.

 Shells protect hermit crabs from the rays of the sun.
 If hermit crabs are without a shell, they’re exposed to heat sources, which could lead to them drying out and suffocating.

 Discharge of Brown Liquid

 Brown liquid, especially discharged from a hermit crab’s mouth, means that hermit crabs are detaching from their exoskeleton.

 A foul, musty stench often accompanies this symptom.
-The habitat of your hermit crabs should smell comparatively neutral.
-Any smell that captures your attention is rarely a good sign.
+The tank should smell comparatively neutral, so any smell that captures your attention is rarely a good sign.

-If you spot any brown liquid around your hermit crabs, and they are not scheduled to molt, take action straight away.
+If you spot any brown liquid around your hermit crabs, and they’re not scheduled to molt, take action.